 Mining and Human Rights in BC: Mt Polley disaster

-The Mt Polley gold and copper mine is owned by Canadian company Imperial Metals and located near the community of Likely, British Columbia.
-On August 4th, 2014, the mine's tailings dam breached, spilling 24 million cubic metres of toxic slurry into tlocal waterways and ultimately into the pristine Quesnel Lake.
-The full extent of impacts and damages caused by this major breach are still being assessed more than two years later.
+The Mt Polley gold and copper mine is owned by Canadian company Imperial Metals and located near the community of Likely in British Columbia's Cariboo region.
+On August 4th, 2014, the mine's tailings dam breached, spilling 24 million cubic metres of toxic mine waste into local waterways and ultimately into the pristine Quesnel Lake.
+The full extent of the damage to human rights and the environment is still unfolding.
+No one has been fined or charged for the disaster.